DOI10.47051/TZUI8784

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..2729 Micrurus surinamensis is included in this category because the species is widely distributed, occurs in major protected areas, has presumed stable populations, and is currently facing no major widespread extinction threats.27 The most important threat to the long-term survival of some populations is habitat destruction mostly due to mining, oil extraction, and the expansion of the agricultural frontier.
 Individuals of M. surinamensis also suffer from traffic mortality and direct killing at the hands of local people.3

-Distribution: Micrurus surinamensis is widely distributed throughout the Amazon basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, and Suriname.
-In Ecuador, the species has been recorded at elevations between 132 and 718 m (Fig. 2).
+Distribution: Micrurus surinamensis is widely distributed throughout the Amazon, occurring in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Perú, and Suriname.

 Distribution of Micrurus surinamensis in Ecuador